-It's often useful to keep any built files completely separate from the source files.
-Consider if you have a project to build software for a variety of different controller hardware.
-The boards are able to share a lot of code, so it makes sense to keep them in the same source tree, but certain build options in the source code and header files differ.
-If you build "Controller A" first, then "Controller B", on the second build everything would have to be rebuilt, because SCons sees that the build instructions differ, and thus the targets that depend on those different instructions are not valid for the current build.
-Now when you go back and build for "Controller A", things have to be rebuilt from scratch again for the same reason.
-However, if you can separate the places the output files go, this problem can be avoided.
-You can even set up to do both builds in one invocation of SCons.
+It is often useful to keep built files completely separate from the source files.
+Two main benefits are the ability to have different configurations simultaneously without build conflicts, and being version-control friendly.

+Consider if you have a project to build an embedded software system for a variety of different controller hardware.
+The system is able to share a lot of code, so it makes sense to use a common source tree, but certain build options in the source code and header files differ.
+For a regular in-place build, the build outputs go in the same place as the source code.
+If you build Controller A first, followed by Controller B, on the Controller B build everything that uses different build options has to be rebuilt since those objects will be different (the build lines, including preprocessor defines, are part of SCons's out-of-date calculation for this reason).
+If you go back and build for Controller A again, things have to be rebuilt again for the same reason.
+However, if you can separate the locations of the output files, so each controller has its own location for build outputs, this problem can be avoided.